easwar20/Hexaware-Assignment-Qn-3-/CarDetails.md

     (9, 9, '2023-09-09', 80.00),
     (10, 10, '2023-10-25', 1500.00);

-1: Update the daily rate for a Mercedes car to 68
+Qn 1: Update the daily rate for a Mercedes car to 68

 	UPDATE Vehicle SET dailyRate = 68
 	WHERE make = 'Mercedes';